robinclart/paparazzi/README.md

 $ rake install
 ```

-Once this is done you'll be able to run a playbook like so
+Once this is done you'll be able to run a playbook like so:

 ```
 $ paparazzi playbook.rb
 ```

+You can also a omit the playbook extension.

 ## Playbook

-A playbook is a ruby script that describe the step to be taken.
+A playbook is a ruby script that describe the steps to take the screenshots.
+You can directory `goto` some page, fill some inputs, submits forms, click on specific elements, etc.

 Most of the methods are defined by the Watir gem.
 [Read their guides](http://watir.com/guides/) to learn more about how to navigate a website. **Note** that all the methods in the playbook will be forwarded to an instance of `Watir::Browser` automatically for convenience sake.

-This gem adds 3 other methods:
+This gem adds 3 additional methods:

+### Use

 `use(browser_name, width:, height:)`

 Select which browser to use.
 This currently can be `:firefox` or `:safari`.
 Chrome is currently not supported due to the fact there's no reliable way to find the `CGWindowID` of Chrome.

+### Snap

 `snap(name)`

-Take a snapshot of the window itself with shadows and save it as `snap_name-browser_name.png` in the directly from which this command is running.
+Take a snapshot of the window itself with shadows and save it as `snap_name-browser_name.png` in the directory from which this command is being run.

+### Run

 `run(playbook_name)`